weeeBox/mobile-system-design/exercises/image-library.md

 > **Candidate**: "This part is harder since we can't make any strong assumptions on the memory usage patterns of the host app."
 > **Candidate**: "A simple heuristics could be allocating a chunk proportional to the max device memory.
 For example, Google [suggests](https://developer.android.com/topic/performance/graphics/cache-bitmap#memory-cache
 ) `1/8`th."
-> **Candidate**: "We can also use low-memory callbacks to purge the cache when the memory runs low."
+> **Candidate**: "We can also use low-memory callbacks to purge the cache when the device runs out of memory."

 > **Interviewer**: "Can you see any drawbacks of using a 3rd party library?"
 > **Candidate**: "Depending on a 3rd party library is tricky since it can lead to semantic and binary incompatibilities with the host app.
 On the other hand, it handles lots of complexity for us and encapsulates the experience of many developers who worked on it.
 I think it's a trade-off between time-to-the-market and code ownership."